Cannock pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Cannock?

-On 25 June 2026, Grass is the dominant pollen source in Cannock. cypress are also present but at lower levels. alder, birch, hazel, and willow are not currently active.
+On 16 July 2026, Cypress is the dominant pollen source in Cannock. grass are also present but at lower levels. alder, artemisia, birch, hazel, and willow are not currently active.

 When is pollen season in Cannock?